tardate/LittleArduinoProjects/README.md

-# 460 Little Electronics and Arduino Projects
+# 461 Little Electronics and Arduino Projects

-> Latest addition:sparkles: [CANary](./Electronics101/AudioEffects/CANary) - playing with a popular 74HC14 bird chirp effect by Wilf Rigter and making a CANary sculpture.
+> Latest addition:sparkles: [Goblin](./Electronics101/GuitarEffects/Goblin) - the Goblin is what I'm calling my remake of the classic Ibanez Tube Screamer 808, after researching how the circuit works and common modifications.

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds (like [The FretBoard](./FretBoard)),